NextBus 2.0 (now Umo Transit)

 I had to fight hard to secure funding for the role.
 UX Design itself was a relatively new competency, and both Cubic and NextBus management misunderstood the purpose and value of UX research.
 Yet I persisted and found and hired the ideal candidate.

-The next challenge was to make the researcher effective we had to get them in front of real NextBus customers.
-The NextBus team was very reluctant to put anyone but their Customer Success people in front of customersNextBus Customer Success Manager to meet with real users of NextBus.
+The next challenge was to make the researcher effective; we had to get them in front of real NextBus customers.
+The NextBus team was very reluctant to put anyone but their Customer Success people in front of customers, the NextBus Customer Success Manager, to meet with real users of NextBus.

 Testing participants in person at their operation centers offered a rare level of comfort for user testing.
 This situation was prime for collecting qualitative data; users walked through their expectations, thought processes, frustrations, and delights, offering vital insight into how real users expect things to work and how they expect to use core features.

 The research trips were a resounding success, not just for NextBus but for the entire project.
 By focusing on the day-to-day users of NextBus and incorporating their feedback into the 'new NextBus' we were developing, we garnered a highly positive response from our clients.
-This positive buzz about the pending update not only created goodwill but also encouraged NextBus management to support further research with 'at risk' clients, aiming to retain them as platform users.
+This positive buzz about the pending update not only created goodwill but also encouraged NextBus management to support further research with at-risk clients, aiming to retain them as platform users.

 At the end of the meeting, the audience's perception had shifted.
 They were now excited about the outcome and pleased with the research findings.
-The value of UX Research shined as a lens to improve the user experience through feedback and a tool to influence longer-term planning by identifying the perceived need.
+The value of UX Research shines as a lens to improve the user experience through feedback and a tool to influence longer-term planning by identifying the perceived need.
 Our researcher continued to support the NextBus team, and the demand for their services on Cubic's other projects skyrocketed as its strategic significance became more appreciated.